meaganwilkins/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ### Adjusting the Syllabus

 This course is highly collaborative and flexible, and the "master" syllabus for the course is stored in GitHub, a technology built around collaborative work.
 As a class, we should all feel free to suggest changes to the syllabus that will better help us meet the course objectives listed above.
-However, the syllabus will not be changed willy-nilly or without broad support from all of us in ICT 302.
+However, the syllabus will not be changed willy-nilly or without broad support from all of us in ICT 302, and most assignment dates will stay the same.
 This policy gives you extra freedom to suggest changes to the course; however, that freedom also comes with the responsibility to reflect on the course objectives and your achievement of them.

 ### Technology Information and Requirements